saramcardle/PRESTO/README.md

 PRESTO manuscript in revision.

 Latest version is 1.1.
-This includes DBScan, better control of the scatter plot, and minor bug fixes.
+This includes DBScan, save and load a session, better control of the scatter plot, and minor bug fixes.

 Stand-alone PRESTO requires Matlab Runtime, found here:  https://www.mathworks.com/products/compiler/mcr.html Download PRESTOv1.1.exe and install the application.